luord/luord.github.io/content/Software/genetic.md

 Simple enough, each single gene in an offspring must come from the union of all the genes of the parents.

-I made another configuration change: Since by default the length of the string is 50 and only lowercase characters, the odds are that every individual will have them all, making this test trivial.
+I made another configuration change: Since by default the length of the `Individual` string is 50 and only lowercase characters, the odds are that every individual will have them all, making this test trivial.
 Reducing it to 10 makes it possible for the parents to have at least some different "genes".
 Then the test is meaningful.

+And those are the tests I wanted to go over; a file containing all three is [here][tests].

+That's it!
+By learning what we're testing, we get to learn what each step actually _does_: Tournament ensures the fittest is chosen, crossover ensures new generations do come from the previous ones, and mutation ensures each generation has a chance of differing from the last one.
+Note we still don't need to know how any of this is done in our implementation.

 [^protocols]: I use protocols because Python's [structural subtyping][protocols] is pretty good at properly representing a [domain][].
 In simpler terms: we only care about what our objects can _do_.